rubycas/rubycas-client/README.txt

 An arbitrary Logger instance can be given as the :logger parameter.
 In the example above we log all CAS activity to a
 <tt>log/cas.log</tt> file in your Rails app's directory.

+==== Re-authenticating on every request (i.e. the "single sign-out problem")

+By default, the Rails filter will only authenticate with the CAS server when no session[:cas_user] value exists.
+Once the user has been authenticated, no further CAS forwarding is done until the user's session is wiped.
+This saves you the trouble of having to do this check yourself (since in most cases it is not advisable to go through the CAS server on every request -- this is slow and would potentially lead to problems, for example for AJAX requests).
+However, the disadvantage is that the filter no longer checks to make sure that the user's CAS session is still actually open.
+In other words it is possible for the user's authentication session to be closed on the CAS server without the client application knowing about it.

+In the future RubyCAS-Client will support the new "Single Sign-Out" functionality in CAS 3.1, allowing the server to notify the client application that the CAS session is closed, but for now it is up to you  to handle this by, for example, by wiping the local session[:cas_user] value periodically to force a CAS re-check.

+Alternatively, it is possible to disable this authentication persistence behaviour by setting the <tt>:authenticate_on_every_request</tt>
+configuration option to true as in the example above.

 ==== Defining a 'logout' action